One Two Three... Infinity: Part III: Microcosmos

-Macrocosmos
+Part IV: Macrocosmos

-Aritotle's On the Heavens founded cosmology.
+Aristotle's On the Heavens founded cosmology.
 Earth's circumference was found by Eratosthenes, presuming Aswan is on the boundary of the Northern Tropic.
 Extra-terrestrial distances use stellar parallax, which Gamow relates to human binocular vision working to push the end of a thread through the eye a needle.
 A solar-pumpkin scale is introduced where the Sun is pumpkin-sized, Earth is pea-sized, and Moon poppy-sized.
 This scale proportions an astronomical unit to 200 feet.
 Friedrich Bessel measured the parallax of 61 Cygni, concluding a distance of 10 light years, making him "the first man who with a yardstick stepped into interstellar space".
 In the solar-pumpkin scale, 61 Cygni is 30,000 miles away.

 Our own galaxy, the Milky Way, measures 100,000 light years in diameter with 5 to 10 light years thickness, totaling 4 × 1010 stars.
 Cephid variables are pulsating stars that have a period-luminosity relation, exploited by Harlow Shapley to estimate distances to globular clusters.
 The interstellar dust in the direction of the Galactic Center obscures the view except through Baade's Window.